 Roller bags are a great accessory for making it easy to transport heavy camera gear when travelling.
-But with the wheels taking the strain, it’s tempting to buy the biggest bag you can afford.
+But with the wheels taking the strain, it’s tempting to buy the biggest camera bag you can afford.
 For maximum travel versatility, however, we’ve selected five of the best roller bags that are just small enough to qualify as airline cabin luggage.
 However, size limits vary hugely across carriers, with budget airlines usually having the strictest rules, so make sure you check requirements with your airline before you show up at the airport.

 Providing unmatched gear support and protection, with plenty of easy access pouches, the Manfrotto Pro Light Reloader-55 is the pick of the bunch.